What are Dangerous Goods?

 - Victorian Code of Practice for the Storage and Handling of Dangerous Goods (2013) provides practical guidance to manufacturers and suppliers of dangerous goods, and occupiers storing and handling those dangerous goods.
 This code was released in October 2013 and reflects the 2012 Regulations.

-- Chemicals Management in the Workplace, A Step by Step Guide - a guide provided to help employers to manage chemicals safely, and comply with the relevant aspects of the Victorian Occupational Health and Safety (Hazardous Substances) Regulations 1999 and the Dangerous Goods (Storage and Handling) Regulations 2000.
+- Chemicals Management in the Workplace, A Step by Step Guide - a guide provided to help employers to manage chemicals safely, and comply with the relevant aspects of the Victorian Occupational Health and Safety Regulations and the Dangerous Goods (Storage and Handling) Regulations 2008.
 This publication includes an example of a workplace register.

 - Hazchem Safety Card - This pocket size card displays and explains a number of dangerous goods labels.